sadv1r/vk-api-core/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/57ee71a3769f21003e0f9713/badge.svg?style=flat)](https://www.versioneye.com/user/projects/57ee71a3769f21003e0f9713)
 [![Beerpay](https://beerpay.io/sadv1r/vk-parser/badge.svg?style=flat)](https://beerpay.io/sadv1r/vk-parser)

-# Vk-Parser
+# VK-API-Core
 [vk.com](https://vk.com) [API] (https://vk.com/dev/) implementation

 # Add it to your project
-Every VkParser release is published to the Maven Central Repository.
+Every VK-API-Core release is published to the Maven Central Repository.
 You can just download .jar package or add a dependency from your project as follows.
 (Note: 0.1.0 is the latest stable version as of the latest edit on this page.)

 ## Plain-old JAR